AXS Earmarks Millions In Partnership With HL Assurance To Enhance Cyber Fraud Protection For Users

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 28 May 2024 – AXS, a leading provider of secure and convenient payment solutions with over 23 years of industry experience, is investing $3.5 million to launch a Cyber Fraud Protection insurance feature in collaboration with HL Assurance.
+data-text="AXS earmarks millions in partnership with HL Assurance to enhance cyber fraud protection for users" data-link=" earmarks millions in partnership with HL Assurance to enhance cyber fraud protection for users" class="whatsapp">Shar SINGAPORE - Media OutReach Newswire - 28 May 2024 AXS, a leading provider of secure and convenient payment solutions with over 23 years of industry experience, is investing $3.5 million to launch a Cyber Fraud Protection insurance feature in collaboration with HL Assurance.

 The new initiative, available to AXS users from today till 31 May 2025, offers them enhanced protection against fraudulent activities and includes a complimentary $5 AXS bill payment e-voucher upon sign-up.